 My top recommendations that you must try include:

 The proper name according to the manufacturer, Taylor Provisions of Trenton NJ, is John Taylor’s “Original Taylor Pork Roll” Dating from 1856, it was originally called “Taylor Ham” and although the name was changed in 1906 many of those in North Jersey still call it simply, “Taylor Ham.”
+I always call it Pork Roll!
 It is a staple today in many homes and restaurants.
 Packaged in a cotton bag or case, the seasoned pork product is similar to a sausage in texture.